Updated: December 2022

 10. Children’s privacy

-We recognise the need to provide further privacy protections with respect to personal information we may collect about children through the use of the EExAT Software.
+We recognise the need to provide further privacy protections with respect to personal information we may collect about children.
 We limit our collection of personal information about children to no more than is reasonably necessary.

-Due to the sensitivity that surrounds the data protection of minors, we recognise the need to provide elevated privacy protections with respect to any personal information we collect about children, including but not limited to, pupil academic achievements, assessment results, pictures of their work and images or videos of the children themselves, or any other information that can easily identify a pupil (”Pupil Data”).
+Due to the sensitivity that surrounds the data protection of minors, we recognise the need to provide elevated privacy protections with respect to any personal information we collect about children, including but not limited to, pictures of their work and images or videos of the children themselves, or any other information that can easily identify a pupil (”Pupil Data”).

 Before uploading any images, you must also ensure that you have all the appropriate rights and consents to the images that you upload, whether they are images that belong to you personally, or you have been given consent to use those images by the owner.
 You must not include in any images you upload, images of any person for whom consent has not been provided.

 If you are a school posting Pupil Data, you must comply with the provisions in the subscription agreement you have with us.
 You must ensure that you are able to upload the images before you do so and you must confirm that you have consent from a parent / guardian or responsible adult for each pupil whose data is being posted.
 You must be able to produce the parental consent upon our request and if for any reason, we ask you to remove any Pupil Data you will do so immediately.